NLESC-JCER/cpp2wasm/README.md

   "root":-1.0000001181322415
 }
 ```

+Instead of curl we could use any http client in any language to consume the web service.

 The problem with CGI scripts is when the program does some initialization, you have to wait for it each visit.
 It is
 better to do the initialization once when the web service is starting up.